 When people hear Mexico, thoughts of sandy beaches, all-inclusive resorts and tequila are usually what come to mind, but did you know that Mexico is the oldest wine growing region in the Americas?
 It’s true!
-Unless you have ventured “south of the border” through Baja or visited Colonial Mexico, you likely wouldn’t know Mexico has a burgeoning wine industry.
+Unless you have ventured “south of the border” through Baja or visited Colonial Mexico, you likely wouldn’t know there is a burgeoning Mexican wine industry.

 While Mexico’s wine industry has been marred with foreign policy and taxation in the past, today Mexico’s wine industry is creating waves in the wine world.
 The Carpe Travel Mexican Wine Country Travel Guide shares a short history of the Mexican wine industry, popular grapes, wine regions and of course, where to sip, stay and things to do beyond the vines.
 Scroll on to sip in more.

 Baja and Central Mexico are the two most established Mexican wine regions in enotourism.
 Valle de Guadalupe in Baja is the more famous wine route running along Highway 3.

 The best time to visit the Baja wine region is between April and October.
 These are the driest months and July-September is the harvest season.
 Central Mexico has spring-like weather year-round.